-Author has written 29 stories for Harry Potter, Mentalist, Stargate: SG-1, Bones, Community, and Stargate: Atlantis.
+Author has written 35 stories for Harry Potter, Mentalist, Stargate: SG-1, Bones, Community, Stargate: Atlantis, Numb3rs, Eureka, and Sherlock.

 Hello, and welcome to my profile!

-I’m a 22 year old English woman, born and bred in the north of England, and a History graduate now working full time for my local council.
+I’m a 25 year old woman, born and bred in the north of England, and a History graduate now working full time for my local council.
 Apart from that, my life isn't all that interesting, hence why I enjoy the occasional foray into fictional worlds.
 I suspect, judging by the huge number of people on this site, that I'm not alone in that.
 I must say, I’m glad that I'm not the only one obsessed with fictional worlds.

 I love reading and writing, and my interests in those areas are quite wide and varied, as you can probably tell by my stories.
 One thing that is very much clear about me is that I'm a nerd.
 A massive nerd.
 I tend to obsess over the things I love- which one of the reasons why I love this website so much!
 I only realised that fanfiction existed a few years ago, and I only found the guts a couple of years after that (despite the fact that I've always had story ideas floating around in my head) so I'm fairly new to the whole thing.
 I do have a good idea what I like and don't like, but the more I read, the more things I find that keep me coming back for more.